freenas/freenas-docs/userguide/storage.rst

 in :menuselection:`Storage --> Pools`.

 In the example shown in :numref:`Figure %s <zfs_vol_fig>`, the created pool is named *pool1*.
-The description indicates that it is healthy.
+The description indicates that it is healthy and shows how much space is :guilabel:`Used` and :guilabel:`Free`.
-The :guilabel:`Used` and :guilabel:`Free` entries reflect the total size of the pool including disk parity.

 Click the down arrow to see more details about the pool.
 This second entry has the same name and represents the implicit or root dataset.
-The :guilabel:`Used` and :guilabel:`Available` entries indicate the amount of disk space available for storage, after disk parity is subtracted.
-It also indicates the type of compression, the compression ratio, whether it is mounted as read-only, whether deduplication has been enabled, the mountpoint path, and any comments entered for the pool.
+The :guilabel:`Used` and :guilabel:`Available` entries reflect the pool :guilabel:`Used` and :guilabel:`Free` space.
+The entry also indicates the type of compression, the compression ratio, whether it is mounted as read-only, whether deduplication has been enabled, the mountpoint path, and any comments entered for the pool.

 There is an option to :guilabel:`Upgrade Pool`.
 This upgrades the